Gords/GIFtube/README.md

 # GIFtube
 ## Youtube to GIF Converter

 Bash script to convert a YouTube video to a high-quality GIF file with a specified resolution, frame rate, start time, and duration.
 It utilizes various tools such as `yt-dlp`, `ffmpeg`, and `gifsicle` to accomplish this task.
-This script is based on a previous version by [fushime2](https://github.com/fushime2/youtube-to-gif) with some quality-of-life improvements added.
+This script is based on a previous version by [fushime2](https://github.com/fushime2/youtube-to-gif) with updated libraries, optimization and some other quality-of-life improvements added.

 ![alt text](demo.gif)